juchmis/SafeWith.me/README.md

     2. Build the Java code by opening the project in Eclipse with the Google Plugin installed.
     3. Right click on the eclipse project and select "Run as Web Application"

-### In order to deploy your own version of PGPbox on Google App Engine (You have 5 GBs of free storage per App):
+### In order to deploy your own version of SafeWith.me on Google App Engine (You have 5 GBs of free storage per App):
-    1. Edit the the App-ID in the App Engine config file: war/WEB-INF/appengine-web.xml from 'pgpbox-org' e.g. to 'john-does-pgpbox'
+    1. Edit the the App-ID in the App Engine config file: war/WEB-INF/appengine-web.xml from 'safewith-me' e.g. to 'john-does-safe'
     2. Sign up to App Engine and create an Application: http://code.google.com/intl/en/appengine/docs/java/gettingstarted/uploading.html

 ### Happy coding :)